CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 {{< /admonition >}}

 Unfortunately, this is the only Vocaloid song pack I can find, and it is not updated since 2015.
 However, you can always [search "Vocaloid" on OSU official chart site](https://osu.ppy.sh/beatmapsets?m=0&q=vocaloid&sort=ranked_desc), and sort results by chart release date to get newest Vocaloid charts.

+### Project SEKAI

+I personally would not recommend this game but it is still worth to mention here.
+Despite the game said "featuring Hatsune Miku", it is not really featuring Vocaloid but whatever non-Vocaloid characters SEGA wants.
+The existence of Vocaloid characters in Project SEKAI is weak, and many people think that SEGA just using Vocaloid as a free tool to gain popularity for their game.
+However, remember what I said in [Project Diva section](#official-series-of-project-diva) that Project Diva series doesn't include songs released in 2020 and after, and you need one more music game?
+Well, Project SEKAI is actually the best candidate as it contains a lots of new songs, especially those [released in 2020 and after](https://www.sekaipedia.org/wiki/List_of_songs#Commissioned_songs).

+However, Project SEKAI also only include songs from Crypton Future Media's Vocaloid characters, so it doesn't solve the problem of playing Project Diva only 😪.

+The biggest problem with Project SEKAI is that, initially you only can play a few songs, and you have to watch the storyline of these non-Vocaloid characters to unlock more songs.
+Watching these storylines is very tedious and time-consuming.
+So I recommend you to just buy a second hand Project SEKAI's account somewhere that has majority of songs unlocked .
+Then you can play any songs freely.

+Due to these two drawbacks, I would recommend if you can play any one of other music games mentioned above, then skip Project SEKAI.

 ## Way 3 = Way 2 + Way 1